EricMFink/ProfessionalResponsibility/_rules/NC_RPC_Section3.md

 Amended Eff.
 February 27, 2003.

-# RULE 3.4 Fairness to Opposing Party and Counsel
+# Rule 3.4 — Fairness to Opposing Party and Counsel

 A lawyer shall not: